MudrikaJoshi/intersession-2020-tharmeega/docs/index.md

 Feature | Description | Other Notes
 ------------ | ------------- | ----------
-LED light | changes colour depending on temperature | between 20-30: green, 20 or below: blue, 30 or above: red Buzzer | makes a noise if the temperature reaches outside of the 20-30 range | the tone will be different depending on whether the temperature is too high or too low
+LED light | changes colour depending on temperature | between 20-30: green / 20 or below: blue / 30 or above: red
+Buzzer | makes a noise if the temperature reaches outside of the 20-30 range | the tone will be different depending on whether the temperature is too high or too low
 Thermistor| provides information about the temperature and any changes in the temperature | the threshold temperatures (20 and 30) can be changed in the code